PrintersForAnts/Salad_Fork/docs/xy_motion.md

 **Steps:**
 1. Press the z_spacer between extrusions B and C as shown
-2. Using 2 M3x6 BHCS, add the z_bracket_right between extrusions B and C
+2. Add the z_bracket_right between extrusions B and C. Use 1 M3x6 BHCS for attaching to extrusion C, and 1 M3x8 for extrusion B

 ![](images/z_bracket_right.png)